 The Screenshot Button is one of the new additions in the Android P update.
 A screenshot button with visually striking design is added to the powermenu.
 The Powermenu got redesigned and shifted to side of the screen in Android 8.1.
 Now a screenshot button has also added to facilitate user to take screenshots easily.

 After taking the screenshot, the appeared heads-up Notification shows the Edit button which directly land users into the editing screen of Google Photos.
 Through the Markup screenshot editor, HTC U11 users can make basic refinements to the screenshots.

-As expected earlier, Android P brings some radical improvements to Picture in Picture mode arrived with Oreo.
+As expected earlier, the Android Pie update brings some radical improvements to Picture in Picture mode arrived with Oreo.
 A Settings Gear icons appears on the PiP window, through which users can disable or enable the app’s PiP mode.
 So any supported app like is playing video through PiP window, user can disable PiP mode for that app through the Settings icon.
 Then, the app won’t play any videos in the PiP mode.
-More customization to the PiP mode may be added in the upcoming previews of Android 9.0 P.

 In recent years, Google updated the Maps with many refinements regarding the outdoor directions turn by turn.
 Device manufacturers also made several improvements to improve accuracy of the position of the devices.
 Using the help from Wi-Fi Round Trip Time (RTT), Android developers brought the indoor position in Android P.